How often should I visit the dentist?

 Does Floss Family Dental bulk bill?

-At Floss Family Dental, we bulk bill for children eligible through the Child Dental Benefits Schedule (for children aged 2 – 17 years).
+Floss bulk bills for children aged 2 – 17 who are eligible for the Child Dental Benefits Scheme.
 Eligible families receive a letter confirming their eligibility from Medicare.
 Click here for more information on this schedule, or to check your eligibility.